davidrpugh/quadratic-voting-app/PITCHME.md

 #### Dr. David R. Pugh
 Staff Scientist, KVL

 Associate, INET, University of Oxford

 ---

 #### What is QV?

-Collective decision making rule where participants express how strongly they feel about an issue rather than just whether or not they are in favor (or opposed).
+Collective decision making rule where participants express how strongly they feel about an issue rather than just whether or not they are in favor.

 ---